Learning Contextual Runtime Monitors for Safe AI-Based Autonomy

-\textit{Validation with improved controllers.} In an additional experiment, we employed 15 controllers trained on a larger dataset.
-The results in Figure~\ref{fig:e3_senario2_1} show that under active learning, the average reward increased while the tolerance rate of FP decreased.
-This indicates that when paired with more trustworthy controllers, actively learned monitors correctly identify and have more confidence in the optimal controller, thus maximizing reward without reverting to the safety controller.
+\textit{Validation with improved controllers.} In another experiment, we employed the 15 controllers trained on a larger dataset of \Cref{section:exp2} - Setting $S_3$.
+The results in Figure~\ref{fig:e3_senario2_1} show that active learning further increases the reward while reducing the FP rate, indicating that actively learned monitors better exploit higher-quality controllers.

 \textit{Conclusion.} The active learning approach trains the model to be less conservative, enabling it to make more autonomous decisions rather than solely relying on the safety controller, particularly in situations where it is unable to make a clear judgment based on the current context.
-Conversely, the passively learned monitor loses basic "selection" functionality early on, and simply relies on the safety fallback to gain reward at the cost of high conservatism.
+Conversely, the passively learned monitor loses basic ``selection" functionality early on and simply relies on the safety fallback to gain reward at the cost of high conservatism.